Skip to main content

 DEQ has been engaging with communities and environmental groups since receiving the PPA application in 2024 to share updates, answer questions and hear feedback on what they would like to see in a PPA and the property overall.
 This includes hosting community information meetings, participating in meetings that community groups and neighborhood associations host, collecting feedback through a community survey and keeping in touch with interested parties throughout the process.

-These conversations helped inform various conditions of the proposed PPA, including but not limited to:
+These early conversations helped inform various conditions of the proposed PPA.

 Previous Community Meetings